Belgian Second Division

-The Belgian Second Division (known as the Proximus League for sponsorship reasons) was the second-highest division in the Belgian football league system, one level below the Belgian Pro League.
-It was founded by the Royal Belgian Football Association in 1909 and folded in 2016, when it was replaced by the Belgian First Division B.
+The Belgian Second Division was the second-highest division in the Belgian football league system, one level below the Belgian Pro League.
+It was founded by the Royal Belgian Football Association in 1909 and folded in 2016, when it was replaced by the Belgian First Division B (known as the Proximus League for sponsorship reasons)).

 History

 The second division was created in 1909 and was known as the Promotion bevordering at the time.
 From 1923 on there were two leagues in that division (called Promotion A and Promotion B).
 In 1926, the system changed, with only one league of 14 clubs at the second-highest level now called Division I. At the end of the 1930–31 season, Division I was split into two leagues again (of 14 clubs each).
 Each year, the bottom two teams of each league were relegated to Division II and the top two clubs were promoted to the Premier Division.
 In 1952, the division was renamed to Division II with 16 teams (one league).
 The first two clubs qualified for the first division.
 In 1974, play-offs were introduced to qualify a second team to the top level.
 Finally, in 1994, the number of clubs was increased to 18 clubs.
 A win earns three points since the 1993–94 season.
 In the seasons 2008-09 and 2009–10, the second division was played between 19 teams following the Namur – Geel case (both teams claiming their rights to access the second division).
 In June 2015, reforms in top three divisions were approved by the Belgian FA, with the second tier reformed and renamed Belgian First Division B starting in 2016.
 The Belgian Second Division ceased to exist following the 2015–16 season.